 Use The Right Voice

-Will you be selling electronics at a video game store, or men’s suits at a luxury clothing store?
+Will you be selling electronics at a video game store, or medical devices at hospital halls?
 Whatever the case is, it’s always a good idea to use a writing voice that matches the persona that the hiring manager is seeking.

 For example, if you plan on pursuing that position at a luxury clothing store, your writing should be impeccable and sophisticated.
 Planning to work for a millennial-oriented beauty retailer?
 In that case, aim for a more conversational, friendly tone and include some catchphrases from the brand’s “vocabulary”.

 The truth about sales associates is that the best are highly competitive.
 That’s why so many workplaces offer attractive bonuses to sales employees who can ‘outsell’ their coworkers.
 In addition to that, potential employers want to see what you can do in very clear terms.

 Thus, you should talk about money and percentages.
 What were your average monthly sales?
 Did your sales numbers increase during your time at your last position?
 What about mystery shopping scores?
 All of these things are important to hiring managers and demonstrate your skills.